 The Secretariat of the National Agricultural Research Forum (NARF) is housed in the Research & Technology Development directorate.
 Partners in NARF include national and provincial government, universities and universities of technology, private research organisations and the private sector.
 NARF developed the NARDS, which sets out “key areas of technological development” – national priorities – along with a brief overview of each.
 NARDS has been adopted but has not been implemented yet.
 Find the document at www.daff.gov.za.

 Department of Science and Technology Tel: 012 843 6300 www.dst.gov.za

-South Africa’s Bio-Economy Strategy, published by the Department of Science and Technology (DST), identifies agriculture as a key sector.
+South Africa’s Bio-Economy Strategy, published by the DST identifies agriculture as a key sector.

 The DST works with partners like the Technology Innovation Agency (TIA), National Intellectual Property Management Office (NIPMO), South African Agency for Science and Technology Advancement (SAASTA) and Southern African Research and Innovation Management Association (SARIMA).

 Incentives for research and development can be found at www.investmentincentives.co.za.

 The ARC is accountable to the Department of Science and Technology in terms of the regulatory framework affecting institutions with research and development as a primary mandate, but reports to the Department of Agriculture, Forestry and Fisheries in terms of objectives and budget.
 It is one of eight research councils in South Africa and was established in 1992 in terms of the Agricultural Research Act of 1990 (Act No. 86 of 1990) as amended in 1993 and 1995.

 The ARC’s Research Institutes are listed below.
 For more detailed information, visit www.arc.agric.za or contact ARC head office at 012 427 9700.